pushdev-code/react-tutorial/11-css-in-javascript/index.md

 ## CSS Modules

 CSS Modules generates unique CSS class names.
-CSS Modules can be used with Vanilla CSS and with Sass.
+CSS Modules can be used with Vanilla CSS and Sass.

 Import your styles and use them as a styles object.